 A focus on the present, on the other hand, manifests as a greater concern about the here and now.
-It’s an embrace of the short-term experience — what’s actually happening, versus what may happen at some point — and makes no predictions.
+It’s an embrace of the short-term experience, what’s actually happening versus what may happen at some point, and makes no predictions.
 It’s the result of feeling, doing, and experiencing, rather than assuming, anticipating, and worrying.

-It’s that last word in particular — worrying — that I associate most with sentimentality.
-People collect and maintain and stress over the strangest things, all in the pursuit of some potential happiness; some unknowable ‘maybe’ that will justify the storage space rented, the hours lost, the stomach acid churned.
+It’s that last word in particular, ‘worrying,’ that I associate most with sentimentality.
+People collect and maintain and stress over the strangest things, all in the pursuit of some potential happiness, some unknowable ‘maybe’ that will justify the storage space rented, the hours lost, the stomach acid churned.

-And this is a shame, because such concerns inherently result in less attention available to spend on the present.
+And this is a shame, because such concerns often result in having less attention to spend on the present.
 Sentimentality often means ignoring those you care about now in hopes of having the right people around you someday.
 It means missing out on fully experiencing a moment today, in order to take the right series of photos to remind yourself what’s happened, tomorrow.
 It means collecting souvenirs of events at the expense of actually taking part in the action.

-It’s no wonder, then, that sentiment is often a grossly distorted image of the past: it’s a picture taken by someone who wasn’t truly there; wasn’t fully experiencing that which they were photographing.
-It’s a xerox of a moment, lacking the fidelity of a true memory, and warping our perception of each new ‘present’ as a result.
+It’s no wonder, then, that sentiment is often a grossly distorted image of the past.
+It’s a picture taken by someone who wasn’t truly there, wasn’t fully experiencing that which they were photographing.
+It’s a xerox of a moment, lacking the fidelity of a true memory and warping our perception of each new ‘present’ as a result.
 Because what ‘now’ could possibly compete with a blurred ‘then,’ with all the blemishes and scars softened by time and flawed remembering, all the context blinked away?

 For me, a happy life is more about the present and less about sentiment.
 Reminders and keepsakes can still be acquired, but ideally only after the fact, not as a primary goal.
 To reverse that order is akin to photographing food without ever tasting a bite.